 If you are suffering because a healthcare professional was negligent in their duties, you need to seek legal assistance.
 We know that dealing with the treatment from a hospital-acquired infection can really set your recovery back.
 There is no reason it should become a financial burden, especially when it was not your fault.

-When you need a medical malpractice attorney in Philadelphia, you can count on the Weitz Firm to be your advocate, working to get the compensation you need for all of your expenses relating to this incident.
+When you need a medical malpractice attorney in Philadelphia, you can count on The Weitz Firm, LLC to be your advocate, working to get the compensation you need for all of your expenses relating to this incident.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.